HCL-TECH-SOFTWARE/domino-backup/docs/snapshot.md

 In the same way VM snapshots would only provide crash consistent snapshots the underlying storage infrastructure would provide snapshots on the same level.

 ## Backup provider snapshot support

 Modern Backup applications like [Veeam Backup & Replication](https://www.veeam.com/vm-backup-recovery-replication-software.html), [IBM Spectrum protect](https://www.ibm.com/products/data-protection-and-recovery) and others can leverage snapshot technology for their backups, but require application aware processing to allow consistent Domino backups.

-There is not a one solution fits all approach when it comes to snapshot backups.
+There is not a "one solution fits all approach" when it comes to snapshot backups.
 A snapshot backup implementation always needs integration between the involved components.

 ## Domino Backup snapshot support

 Given the different types of snapshot implementation, Domino Backup implements a very flexible snapshot interface, which can be adopted for different snapshot solution needs.

-But due to the nature of those different snapshot technologies used, this requires integration scripting for each of the different technologies used.
+Due to the nature of those different snapshot technologies used, this requires integration scripting for each of the different technologies used.

-Backup and restore flows would like outlined below.
+A typical flow for a snapshot backup and restore would look like the following schema:

 ### Snapshot backup flow

-1. Bring all databases into backup mode
+1. Bring all databases into backup mode leveraging the Domino Backup C-API
 2. Create a snapshot
-3. Get all databases back into normal operation mode and collect potential delta data in *.DELTA files stored separately
+3. Get all databases back into normal operation mode and collect potential delta data in *.DELTA files stored separately via Domino Backup C-API
 4. Let a backup application backup the snapshot ( e.g. mount the snapshot read-only and backup the consistent state )
 5. Release the snapshot